kkleeaa/hackathon/README.md

 AtlasPlan

-AtlasPlan is an Albanian-language educational planning application designed to help teachers organize individualized learning support in a simple, warm, and privacy-conscious workspace.
+AtlasPlan is an educational planning application designed to help teachers organize individualized learning support in a simple, warm, and privacy-conscious workspace.

 The interface is inspired by Atlas, the app's friendly koala mascot, and uses soft pastel colors, rounded components, animal illustrations, and accessible typography.